AlexandreLeFou/Simple-Javascript-Exercises/README.md

 I have creted some simple exercises regarding the following:

+-Calculator:
--calculator (add, subtract, get the sum, multiply, get the power, and find the factorial)
+add, subtract, get the sum, multiply, get the power, and find the factorial

+-Palindromes:
--palindromes (A palindrome is a string that is spelled the same both forwards and backwards, usually without considering punctuation or word breaks)
+A palindrome is a string that is spelled the same both forwards and backwards, usually without considering punctuation or word breaks

--snakeCase #yet to be made correct

--caesar #yet to be madecorrect
+-SnakeCase:
+practice of writing compound words or phrases in which the elements are separated with one underscore character (_) and no spaces, with each element's initial letter usually lowercased

+-Caesar Cipher:

 -fibonacci #yet to be made